March on Washington Aug 28, 1963 from the United States Information Agency

 The Civil Rights Movement has its background in the abolitionist movement before the Civil War.
 Abolitionists were people that thought slavery was morally wrong and wanted it to come to an end.
 Before the Civil War, many of the northern states had outlawed slavery.
-During the Civil War, Abraham Lincoln freed the slaves with the Emancipation Proclamation.
+During the Civil War, Abraham Lincoln freed the enslaved with the Emancipation Proclamation.
 After the war, slavery was made illegal with the thirteenth amendment to the U.S. Constitution.

 Segregation and the Jim Crow Laws

 Jim Crow Drinking Fountain by John Vachon